 We strive for clarity in all we do.

-Service helps us understand the power of clarity.

-When we are asked questions, we come to realize that we only need to answer, to the best of our ability, without feeling attacked or questioning the motivations of the questioner.
-If we do not know the answer, then we discover we can be truthful about that: we can either seek to find the answer out, or refer the questioner to someone else who is likely to know.
+When we are asked questions, we come to realize that we only need to answer to the best of our ability, without feeling attacked or questioning the motivations of the questioner.
+If we do not know the answer, then we find the joy in being truthful about that: we can then either seek to find the answer out, or refer the questioner to someone else who is likely to know.

 Above all when we are providing information, we come to be clear both to ourselves and to others whether this is something that we know for a fact, something we believe to be true, or something that is our best guess.
 And when we provide our opinions, then we own them as our opinions, and we become confortable with that, prepared for others to question or reject them, as is their right.

 When we are concerned about something that another person has done in service to the program, we discover that we do not need to leap to judgment.
-We can ask for clarification, and then base our responses on facts, not fear, vagueness and guesswork.
+We can ask for clarification, and then base our responses on the facts, not on fear, vagueness and guesswork.

-As secretaries for meetings or committees, we learn the value of taking succinct and accurate notes and distributing them promptly, keeping the prior minutes readily to hand during meetings, so others can refer back to them as needed.
+As secretaries for meetings or committees, we learn the value of taking succinct and accurate notes, enabling everyone to be clear about what decisions have been made, what actions are to be taken by whom, and what questions remain.
 As treasurers, we come to understand the importance of keeping our accounts accurate and up-to-date, so we can answer others’ questions promptly during meetings, enabling the group to make good decisions based on the information we provide.

-For committee or board meetings, we find that circulating the agenda ahead of time lets everyone know what we are expecting them to talk about and act upon during the meeting, so that they themselves can come prepared and be accountable for their own actions.
-If we are due to give a report, preparing it in good time lets us be ready when called upon.
-This way, the group’s time is used most effectively and we have fruitful discussions at our meetings.And we discover the value of clarity around the work efforts we undertake on behalf of U.A., and the importance of understanding the nature of a role or assignment before we commit to it.
+And we discover the value of clarity around the work efforts we undertake on behalf of U.A., and the importance of understanding the nature of a role or assignment before we commit to it.
 When we have questions during the course of our work, we find that raising them right away helps us and others do a better job.
 And we discover the lasting value of properly documenting our activities, so that our colleagues and successors can easily pick up where we leave off, and in order to provide transparency to U.A. members at large.

-This new-found clarity helps us in our business communications…

-Clear about: what the question is; what the decision is, and who has what actions as a result, and by when do they need to be taken.

-Who needs to do what by when.
+And this clarity helps us with our business communications: we find that being crystal clear with our employers, employees, vendors and clients gains us their respect and speeds our endeavors to successful conclusions.

 Willingness